 Visa conditions change regularly.
 Contact the nearest Embassy or Consulate of Guinea for the most up to date information.

 Guinea is listed by the World Health Organization (WHO) as endemic for yellow fever.
 Yellow fever is a serious and potentially fatal disease preventable by vaccination.
-We strongly recommend that all travellers be vaccinated for yellow fever before travelling to Guinea (see Health section).

 Make sure your passport has at least six months’ validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.